cysouw/diathesis/text/c03_summaryDia.md

 ## Novative diatheses ~~[Ø › SBJ › OBJ]~~

+A ~~novative~~ is a diathesis that introduces a new subject, while demoting the erstwhile subject to an object.
+For details on the definition see [@sec:intro-subject-promotions], specifically starting at [@par:novative].

 ### *Kausativ* {#sec:summary-kausativ}

-The unmarked ~~Kausativ~~ (full discussion in [@sec:case-sein-causative] and subsequent sections) is found with a verb like *schmelzen* 'to melt', *trocknen* 'to dry' or *zerbrechen* 'break' [@next a,b].
+The unmarked ~~Kausativ~~ (full discussion in [@sec:case-sein-causative]) is found with verbs like *schmelzen* 'to melt', *trocknen* 'to dry' or *zerbrechen* 'break' [@next a,b].
 These verbs both occur as intransitive and as transitive with the intransitive subject being the object of the transitive.
 The new nominative subject of the transitive is a causer.
-Because this diathesis is unmarked, it is not immediately clear whether such a verbs is an examples of a *Kausativ* or an *Antikausativ* (see [@sec:summary-antikausativ]).
-As a formal characteristic for differentiation I propose to look at the auxiliaries of the intransitive perfect: anticausatives allow for both *haben* and *sein*, while causatives only allow for *sein* [@next c,d].
-Various old ablaut-causatives like *fallen/fällen* and *biegen/beugen* also belong in this category.
+Because this alternation is unmarked, it is not immediately clear whether such a diathesis is an examples of a *Kausativ* or an *Antikausativ*.
+There are various indications pointing in the direction of causation (see full discussion).
+As a formal characteristic for the identification of this category I propose to look at the auxiliaries of the intransitive perfect: anticausatives allow for both *haben* and *sein* (see [@sec:summary-antikausativ]), while causatives only allow for *sein* [@next c,d].
+Various umlaut-causatives like *fallen/fällen* and *biegen/beugen* also belong in this category (full discussion in [@sec:case-umlaut-causative]).

 ::: ex
 b.
 Der Krug zerbricht.